Client Agreement of Policies, Terms and Conditions

 When inclement weather keeps a Student from attending class, the AAHP reserves the right to provide individual solutions relevant to the situation at hand upon notification from the Student or Representative.
 Possible solutions may include, but are not limited to, make-up class, or class credit.

-Temporary Interruption of Classes
+Temporary Interruption of Classes:

 A Student or Representative files for this status online at any time when he/she expects to temporarily suspend class attendance, but while expecting to return some time before the end of the Summer Session of the current year.
 Student or Representative agrees to notify the AAHP via the Temporary Interruption of Classes/Withdrawal Form of the intention to not attend classes, as of their chosen date.
 A service fee of $15 applies for the failure to notify the AAHP of the Student’s impending Temporary Interruption of Classes.
 The Student may be entitled to a refund for classes not taken; please refer to the AAHP refund policy under Billing, below.

-Withdrawal is a permanent suspension of classes for the foreseeable future due to, for example, illness, accident, relocating out of the region, etc. Student or Representative agrees to notify the AAHP, as promptly as possible, and via the Temporary Interruption of Classes/Withdrawal Form of his or her intention to stop attending classes for the foreseeable future.
+Withdrawal is a permanent suspension of classes for the foreseeable future due to, for example, illness, accident, relocating out of the region, etc. Student or Representative agrees to notify the AAHP, as promptly as possible, and via the Temporary Interruption/Withdrawal Form of his or her intention to stop attending classes for the foreseeable future.
 Notification must be given no later than one week after missing a class.
 The failure of the Student or Representative to notify the AAHP of an impending withdrawal incurs a service fee of $15.
 The Student or Representative may be entitled to a refund for classes not taken; please refer to the AAHP refund policy under Billing, below.

+Student may not drop-in unannounced for make-up classes; all make-up classes are scheduled in advance and in a mutually satisfactory manner.
 A request for a make-up must be submitted 24 hours prior to the desired make-up time, either via phone or email.
 Sunday students requesting makeups for Sunday must submit a request no later than the previous Friday, at 1pm.
 This will be determined by the date stamp that a message or email was received.

 Student or Representative hereby agrees to contact the AAHP office as noted above, and only within the current Session, to request make-up class time.
 Make-ups for the current Session will not be honored in any subsequent Session.
 That is, Make-ups will be honored only within the current Session in which the absence occurred.
 As an example, the AAHP will not honor a make-up in Session III for an absence that occurred in the previous Session II.
 If Student or Representative fails to make-up for absences within the current Session, the Student or Representative forfeits the make-up and the AAHP will be exempt of any further obligations regarding lost class time, even though that class time may remain billed, and/or payment has been received, and/or is due.
 If Student faces extraordinary circumstances such as a hospitalization, Student or Representative agrees to discuss options with the AAHP staff as soon as possible.